gcameras/sql-challenge/README.md

 ![ERD](/Images/ERD_Image.png)

 #### Data Engineering
+* Schema SQL File: Create_Tables.sql

-* Used the information to create a table schema for each of the six CSV files.
+   1. Used the information to create a table schema for each of the six CSV files.
 Specified data types, primary keys, foreign keys, and other constraints.

-* Import each CSV file into the corresponding SQL table.
+   2. Imported each CSV file into their corresponding SQL table.

-* Schema SQL File: Create_Tables.sql

 #### Data Analysis

-* Analysis SQL File: Data_Analysis.sql
+* SQL Queries: Data_Analysis.sql

    1. List the following details of each employee: employee number, last name, first name, gender, and salary.
    2. List employees who were hired in 1986.